aimldl/envs-and-tools/computing_environments/docker/README.md

 ## What is Docker?

 **Docker** is a set of platform as a service (PaaS) products that uses OS-level virtualization to deliver software in packages called containers.
 To learn about what is Docker, refer to [Docker (software)](https://en.wikipedia.org/wiki/Docker_(software)), wikipedia.
 Several images that explain some high level concepts are presented below.
-Refer to the provided links for details.
+Refer to the provided links and [Docker Documentation](https://docs.docker.com/) for details.

 ### [Docker overview](https://docs.docker.com/engine/docker-overview/)